25 Types of Succulents That Make Great Houseplants

 8. Pincushion Cactus (Mammillaria)

 The pincushion cactus is native to Mexico as well as parts of Central America and the southern United States.
-This genus has more than 200 subspecies, making it the most common in the Cactaceae family.
+This genus has more than 200 subspecies, and is among the most common succulents in the Cactaceae family.
 While some of the popular varieties are round, they can also have conical or cylindrical shapes.

 Best For: Beginners who want an easy-care cactus that produces colorful flowers.